 To revise, Form 16 is a basic document that you need to file your ITR every year.
 However, there might be a chance that you could not get your Form 16, and hence you are starting to freak out.
 While there might be many reasons as to why you couldn’t get the Form, it isn’t that big a problem.
 Filing the ITR without Form 16 seems impossible to many salaried people, but it isn’t that big an issue.

 There are several documents that one can use as a reference to file his ITR in case he does not have a Form 16.
-All the salaried people without a Form 16, you can sit back and relax as here is a step by step process for you to follow while filing your returns:
+Here’s the step by step process that you can follow.

 Step 1: Calculate the taxable income from your salary.